International Guest Program

 Machine-learning Based Processing-Microstructure-Property Relationships for Ceramics – Challenges and Opportunities

-Jan Schultheiß, Norwegian University of Science and Technology, Norway (Mar 17)
+Jan Schultheiss, Norwegian University of Science and Technology, Norway (Mar 17)

 Photoferroelectrics for self-sustainable microelectronics

-Yang Bai, University of Oulu, Finland (April 13)
+Dr. Yang Bai, University of Oulu, Finland (Apr 13)

 Cold Sintering of Functional Materials